 “Thank you,” I said, taking my drink from him.
 I fished the letters out of my pocket with my other hand.
 “Did you actually read these?”

-John set his drink on the small table between us and took them.
+John set his glass on the small table between us and took them.
 “No.”

 “I warn you, I may recreate Harriet’s attempt on McNaught’s life the next time I see the man.”

-He swiftly unfolded the first letter.
+He unfolded the first letter.
 “Why?
-What do they s…” He frowned down at the page.
+What do they…” He frowned down at the page.
 As I watched, the corner of his mouth twitched.

 “Don’t, John.
 This isn’t funny.”

 He bit his lower lip and read on.
 His cheek twinged.